brentmac94/ISQA-3420-A1/DFD.md

 This is the Data Flow Diagram for the class project.

-This is my commit for the in class exercise in our group.
+This is my commit for the 9/14 in-class exercise in our group.
 Below is the DFD and Data Dictionary.
 Please let me know if you would like anything else done on this!

 ##Data Dictionary